International On-Campus Accommodation Grant

 Recipients will be passionate about, and interested in, leading on-campus activities during their time at JCU.

-* Enrolled full time (min 9 credit points) in a Undergraduate or Postgraduate degree (coursework or higher degree by research); and
+• Are enrolled full time (min 9 credit points) in a Undergraduate degree or Postgraduate coursework; and

-If you are a successful applicant of this grant you will receive up to $3,700 as a once off payment after the census date of Study Period 2, 2023.
+If you are a successful applicant of this grant you will receive $3,700 as a once off payment after the census date of Study Period 1, 2024.
 Please allow up to 6 weeks after census date for payment.

 Prior to completing an application, you should carefully read the Rules of this Grant below.